wp-plugins/sz-google/readme.txt

 * `[sz-gtranslate] .....: google translate widget`

-**Translate Functions:** The functions unlike the other components can be used for programming in PHP and allow customization of themes and some default options.
+**Translate Functions:** The functions of Translate unlike the other components can be used for programming in PHP and allow customization of themes and some default options.

 * `szgoogle_translate_get_code()`
 * `szgoogle_translate_get_meta()`